HaifengSun7/meeting-system/phase2/Readme.txt

 - General Instructions:
     - We are using JDK8 and a JDBC driver.
 Please follow the SetupGuide.txt
     - To run the program, please run >phase 2 >src >Main.java.
-    - Assumptions: All events (or “talks”) are 1 hour long, when adding events, please enter 1 when being asked for durations.
-    - Meetings have to start after 9 a.m. and ends before 5 p.m., which means we need to start the latest meeting in a day before 4 p.m.
+    - Meetings have to START after 9 a.m. and END before 5 p.m.
     - The UMLs in \phase1 folder are in the series of design.pdf.
 However, There are .uml and .png files with detailed filenames in \UMLs folder.

 - Some other info: